Road Trip Gummies Review: Are Legal Shrooms Safe?

 Conclusion

-We consider it to be potentially a health and safety risk to ingest hallucinogenic compounds from a company that won't even transparently publish which compounds are used.
+We consider ingesting hallucinogenic compounds, especially from a company that won't even transparently publish which compounds are used, to be a potential health and safety risk.

 We do not recommend any products sold by Road Trip Gummies, and we urge the company to be more transparent with their ingredient disclosures, for the benefit of potential consumers.